-Google BigQuery, a cloud data warehouse solution offered by Google allows users to build SQL-like queries to answer deep analytical questions.
+Google BigQuery, a Cloud-based Data Warehouse solution offered by Google allows users to build SQL-like queries to answer deep analytical questions.
 BigQuery speed of execution combined with its pay for what you use payment model makes it a lucrative option for modern businesses that want to run analytics on large data sets.

 You would need to invest in some engineering resources that can understand Shopify APIs and build code to extract data from here.
 Once the infrastructure is ready, you would need to test, deploy and validate the consistency of data.
 Given this is a manual process, the time to insights would be high.

-- Pulling Data from Shopify using API calls
+- Step 1: Pulling Data from Shopify using API Calls

 Some things to note when using Shopify APIs: